steph-wu/bm-panda-the-bear-js/answers.md

   $('#employment h3').text('Experience')

 5. Panda the Bear is lying about their skills!
 Take the "time travel" skill off the page to satisfy your personal sense of justice.

   $('#time-travel').parent().remove()

+6. Change the colour of the body.

+  $('body').css('background-color', 'black')